kubrickfr/avsc-wiki/API.md

     returned by this function will be used instead of `obj`.
   + `coerceBuffers` {Boolean} Allow coercion of strings and JSON buffer representations into actual `Buffer` objects.
-  + `coerceUnions` {Boolean} Coerce values corresponding to unions to the union's first type.
+  + `wrapUnions` {Boolean} Wrap values corresponding to unions to the union's first type.
 This is to support encoding of field defaults as mandated by the spec (and should rarely come in useful otherwise).

 Deep copy an object into a valid representation of `type`.
 An error will be thrown if this is not possible.